-AKSFS Forest Management Plan is the oversight document that is used to guide decision making and planning throughout the full range of forest operations.
+This AKSFS Forest Management Plan is the oversight document that is used to guide decision-making and planning throughout the full range of forest operations.
 The Forest Management Plan is subject to annual internal review.

-Forest management and harvest planning must comply with the Forest Practices Act 1985 and the Forest Practices Code 2015.
+Forest management and harvest planning must comply with the Forest Practices Act 1985 and the Forest Practices Code 2020.
 The forest practices system fosters a co-regulatory approach based on self-management by forest owners and the forest manager.
 Together they are responsible for ensuring that forest practices comply with the Code through the development of a certified forest practices plan.

 Forest Practices Plans (FPPs) document and plan proposed forest operational activities at a detailed level.
 Proposed activities are to meet or exceed all legislative requirements for forest operations.
-FPPs have a timeframe in which they are active, and only one FPP may be active over a given geographical area at one time.
+FPPs have a timeframe in which they are active.
 FPPs are prepared for all road construction, quarrying, harvesting and forest establishment operations.
 These plans specify the significant environmental, cultural and heritage values that occur on the plan area and the prescriptions developed to manage and protect them.